tao-pr/52-challenges/007-parallel-prime-number-haskell/parhask/README.md

-# 007 Parallel programming on Haskell
+# 007 Prime Sieve

-TBD
+Using Haskell to find prime numbers with Prime Sieve method.

 ## Licence